RU-ECE/ECE231-DigitalLogicDesign/syllabus.md

 * Test 1                                              (20%)
 * Test 2                                              (20%)
 * Final exam                                          (40%)
-* In class attendance quizzes may be given for practice (no pressure) but if you do not attend, you can get a zero
+* In class attendance quizzes may be given for practice (no pressure) but if you do not attend, you can get a zero.
+Up to 2 in-class work missed will not affect your grade.
+More will result in your final grade not being curved.
+* Missing many in-class work may result in you being asked to come in for a makeup session, which will be graded.

 Final Projects are only available to students doing very well who have demonstrated interest in going beyond.
 If a final project is not sufficient to replace the final, you may be told to take the final anyway.